raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 Next, you will need to copy `bootcode.bin` and `start.elf` into the /tftpboot directory.
 You should be able to do this by copying the files from /boot, since these are the right ones.
 We need a kernel, so we might as well copy the entire boot directory.

-First, use Ctrl+Z to exit the monitoring state.
+First, use Ctrl+C to exit the monitoring state.
 Then type the following:

 ```
 cp -r /boot/* /tftpboot